Cloisters Apocalypse

-The Cloisters Apocalypse, MS 68.174 is a small French illuminated manuscript dated c.
-1330.
-It is based on John the Evangelist's New Testament visions and apocalyptic revelation.
+The Cloisters Apocalypse, MS 68.174 is a French illuminated manuscript dated c.
+1330, now in The Cloisters in New York.
+There are 40 folios, that is to say, 80 pages.
+The page size is 12 1/8 × 9 1/16 in.
+(30.8 × 23 cm).
+There is a high level of illustration, with 72 half or full-page miniatures, as well as coats of arms and decorated initials in red & blue.

+The text is the Book of Revelation, part of the New Testament.
+It was thought in the Middle Ages to be authored by John the Evangelist, and contains visions of the end of the world and apocalyptic revelations.
 According to Christian legend John was exiled c.
-95 CE to the Aegean island of Patmos, where he wrote the Book of Revelation.
-The book evokes John's despair and isolation while exiled, and his prophecy of events and terrors of the last days.
+95 CE to the Aegean island of Patmos, where he wrote his text, which describes his despair and isolation while exiled, and his prophecy of the events and terrors of the last days.

-The manuscript was probably influenced by the c.
-776 writings of the Spanish monk Beatus of Liébana, who contextualised the writings of Saint John into an early medieval context.
-Today it is in the collection of The Cloisters, in New York.
+It has been claimed that the manuscript was probably influenced by the Commentary on the Apocalypse (c.
+776) by the Spanish abbot Beatus of Liébana, who collected earlier commentators on Revelation for an early medieval context, when the end of the world was anticipated.
+But unlike the Morgan Beatus, also in New York, it is not one of the group of Iberian Beatus manuscripts with very distinctive illustrations, apparently dating back to the 8th-century creation of the work.

 Style and attribution

 In form and style, the manuscript resembles two other books created in Normandy c.
 1320–1330: the British Library Add MS 17333, an Apocalypse manuscript known as the "Val-Dieu Apocalypse", and Bibliothèque nationale de France, MS lat.
 14410: the "Apocalypse of Saint-Victor".
 All three were produced on the continent, but based on late 13th century English sources, probably another manuscript such as "The Lambeth Apocalypse" (London, Lambeth Palace, MS 209).
 The latter manuscript contains a number of details closely resembling those in the "Cloisters Apocalypse", which is thought to be the common source for all three.

 The Cloisters book differs from the others in the group in one important aspect; it begins with a preliminary cycle from the childhood of Jesus.